itisaasta/wear-me/README.md

 Each of the Adafruit wearables components requires a library in the Arduino IDE to function.
 From within the Arduino IDE:
 1. From the Arduino IDE menu, Sketch --> Include Library --> Manage Libraries
 2.

+## Building
+You will build the circuits for your idea using alligator clips first, then when it is fully functional, you can sew the circuit into your finished product.